Joebenitus/weather-api/README.md

 #### Specs
 [1] Determines the user's age on Mercury

 [2] Determines the user's age on Venus

 [3] Determines the user's age on Mars

 [4] Determines the user's age on Jupiter

+[5] Determines how many years the user has left to live on Mercury

+[6] Determines how many years the user has left to live on Venus

+[7] Determines how many years the user has left to live on Mars

+[8] Determines how many years the user has left to live on Jupiter

 ## Setup/Installation Requirements